Tommertom/aiflow/README.md

 [AIFlow demo](aiflow_demo.ipynb) - Jupyter workbook showing the works

+[Empty book to start](aiflow_start.ipynb) - Jupyter workbook to start your own project

 ## Class `AIFlow` Method Descriptions

 Here is a list of methods in the `AIFlow` class with one-line descriptions (in `aiflow.py`):